dstroot/blog-next/_posts/2018-10-10-the-inertia-of-enterprise-despair.md

 seoURL: ""
 ---

 As of this writing, in early 2019 Sears announced it is near liquidation, with a $4.4B bid to keep operating.
-At the **same moment**, on the **same day**, Amazon.com is the most valuable company in the world with an $810B dollar valuation, or **184 times greater**.
+At the **same moment**, on the **same day**, Amazon.com is the most valuable company in the world with an $810 billion dollar valuation, or **184 times greater**.

 Prior to Amazon's founding Sears had everything going for it.
 Brand recognition and established customer base, check.
 Global supply chain, check.
 Top notch distribution operation, check.
 System and infrastructure to take orders and handling billing, check.
 Bricks and mortar stores in addition to catalog sales, check.